dontworryjohn/aws-bootcamp-cruddur-2023/journal/week10.md

 ```
+Note:
+- Some aws services wants such as `buildspec` (codebuild) wants the `.yml` extension.
+Other service like cloudformation wants the `.yaml` exstension.
+- For some sample, you can reference the  [aws templates](https://aws.amazon.com/cloudformation/resources/templates/)

-to deploy the cloudformation, create a folder called  `cfn` and inside call the script `deploy`
+To deploy the cloudformation, create a folder called  `cfn` and inside call the script `deploy`
 ```bash
 #! /usr/bin/env bash
 set -e # stop execution of the script if it fails